Read time 11 minutes

 The command will resume any suspended process.

-Here are the points you need to remember while running the export command in the Exchange Management Shell –
+Here are some of the points you need to remember while running the export command in the Exchange Management Shell –

 Get-MailboxExportRequest | Get-MailboxExportRequestStatistics